The phrase “Getting Behind the Slides” refers to the ubiquitous PowerPoint slides used to

 – played and everyone danced for a moment - it was fun.
 The slide was accurate, but it did

-d a n c i n g.
+a poor job of representing the reality of d a n c i n g.
 It’s useful to seek out the real success

 factors, the less-than-obvious influences, the situation-specific opportunities that will really